7 Benefits Covered by South Carolina Workers’ Compensation

 If you have been injured on the job, contact the Charleston Workers’ Compensation lawyers here at Hoffman Law Firm.
 Our team will be there every step of the way, offering helpful legal advice in pursuit of the South Carolina Workers’ Compensation benefits you deserve.
 Benefits include the following:

-• Medical treatment for on-the-job injuries
+• Benefit #1: Medical treatment for on-the-job injuries

 If you think medical treatment is necessary, be sure to follow the instructions dictated by your employer and/or the insurance company.
 For instance, you must visit a physician who is on the list of approved providers.
 All medical treatment should be covered, including surgery, hospitalization, prescriptions, medical supplies, prosthetic devices, and more.